How to unblock an email on Gmail: 3 steps only (all devices)

 Filters you set up earlier may still override your unblock action.
 To review:

-- Look for rules that archive, delete, or skip inbox for the sender.
+2. Look for rules that archive, delete, or skip the inbox for the sender.

-This is a common issue for users who created rules to auto-sort newsletters or marketing emails.
+This is a common issue for users who use filters, smart views, or third-party tools like Clean Email to auto-sort newsletters.

 If you want to make sure emails from a specific sender always reach your inbox:

-- Create a new filter with the sender’s email.
+2. Create a new filter with the sender’s email address or entire domain.

 This essentially creates a whitelist.
 According to Google Support (2024), safelisting is the most reliable way to guarantee delivery.